particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ### Particle: Flash application & DeviceOS (local)

 This option compiles both Device OS and your user firmware using the local compiler toolchain.
 It will create a set of binaries also flash them to the device over USB.
-The device must be in DFU mode (blinking yellow).
+The device will be placed into DFU mode (blinking yellow) automatically.

 The device type and Device OS version are selected using **Particle: Install Local Compiler**.

 ### Particle: Flash application for debug (local)

 This option compiles both Device OS and your user firmware using the local compiler toolchain as a monolithic debug build.
 It will create a single monolithic binary containing both Device OS and user firmware and also flash it to the device over USB.
-The device must be in DFU mode (blinking yellow).
+The device will be placed into DFU mode (blinking yellow) automatically.

 The device type and Device OS version are selected using **Particle: Install Local Compiler**.